uivraeus/7dbs-lab/mongodb/shard-deployment/README.md

 The replica sets will be initialized via a Docker health probe which periodically executes one of the following four pieces of code, depending on the server's role.

-> Note that there is not replica set for the `mongos` server.
+> Note that there is no replica set for the `mongos` server.
 The `addShard` operations that must be carried out there are not automated here.

 The config server (mongodb1):